profesorabbott/TheCoop/README.md

 # TheCoop
-Projects by the boys, for the boys
+Projects by the boys, for the boys.
+Now active